-BA (20 - 28 hours in major; 19-24 hours in concentration)
+BA (20-28 hours in major; 19-24 hours in concentration)

-Missions Concentration Requirements Credits

-MISS 241 History of the Global Christian Movement or THEL 220 History of Christianity 4

-MISS 242 Missions and the Global Church 4

-MISS 243 Introduction to Missiological Foundations or MISS 341 Biblical and Theological Foundations of Missions 4

-MISS 342 Contextualization in Missions 4

-If taking MISS 243, also take a Religion course focusing on major religions, such as Islam, Buddhism or traditional religions.
-May be on campus or through off-campus study.
-3-4
+Missions Concentration Requirements Credits MISS 241 History of the Global Christian Movement or THEL 221 History of Christianity I 3-4 MISS 242 Missions and the Global Church 4 MISS 243 Introduction to Missiological Foundations or MISS 341 Biblical and Theological Foundations of Missions 4 MISS 342 Contextualization in Missions 4 If taking MISS 243 instead of MISS 341 and MISS 342, also take a Religion course focusing on major religions, such as Islam, Buddhism or traditional religions.
+May be taken on campus or through off-campus study.
+Approved through advising (e.g., a Go-Ed religion course).
+3-4 Choose one course from following categories: 3-4 Any prefix MISS, LING, URMN, INCL or other 300-level or above course in the curriculum with permission from advisor.
+Total 17-20 Total in major and concentration 39-48

-Total 19-20

-T Total in major and concentration 39-48